vitaly-t/pg-promise/README.md

 to the connection string/object details that were passed into the library, as shown in the example above.

-However, starting with version 2.5.3, it is no longer the original value that's passed with the event, but its safe copy, which has any presence of password masked with symbol `#`.
+Starting with version 2.5.3, it is no longer the original value that's passed with the event, but its safe copy, which has any presence of a password masked with symbol `#`.
 This is to make sure no passwords are logged anywhere as open text.

 ---